 The initialization of an IVM managed Escala Server requires that this server contains a VIOS partition.
-This is done through the EL Blade or PL Server links under the Hosts Definition/Escala hosts menu of the Topology domain.
+This is done through the Escala Blade or Escala Server links under the Hosts Definition/Blade hosts or Hosts Definition/Escala hosts menu of the Topology domain.